Choosing Vertical Mailboxes for Your Renovation Project

 Because the USPS regulations are very specific and detailed, it is vital to the success of your renovation or construction project to get postmaster approval first.

-Before buying vertical mailboxes for your project, you need to be aware that 4B+ vertical mailboxes are only approved by the USPS when they are replacing recessed vertical mailbox models in an existing rough wall opening.
+Before buying vertical mailboxes for your project, you need to be aware that 4B+ mailboxes are only approved by the USPS when they are replacing vertical recessed mailbox models in an existing rough wall opening.
 Additionally, that rough wall opening cannot be altered during renovation.

-2. Buy Vertical Mailboxes that Resist Scratches and Fingerprints
+2. Buy Units that Resist Scratches and Fingerprints

 A second common mistake made when buying vertical mailboxes is to purchase vertical apartment mailboxes that do not have a striated aluminum finish.